Mariposa, California: Mariposa War

 During the early 1850s, tensions between local Native tribes—primarily the Southern Sierra Miwok—and white settlers peaked, prompting the Mariposa War.
 The conflict stemmed largely from the presence of miners and the trading operations of James Savage along the Merced River and Mariposa Creek.
 Alarmed by escalating violence, Mariposa residents formed volunteer militias.
 With state backing, these militias eventually secured control of the area.
 Modern historians also consider the Mariposa War part of the California Genocide, and it indirectly led to the so-called “discovery” and naming of Yosemite Valley.
 By the late 19th century, many Miwok people had been forced from their ancestral lands.

 Twentieth Century and Beyond

 In 1914, voters in Mariposa County narrowly approved the creation of a county high school.
-Following a bond measure of $12,000 and the donation of nearly eight acres of land by the Mariposa Commercial and Mining Company, the school’s permanent campus opened in 1917.
+Following a bond measure of $12,000 and the donation of nearly eight acres of land by the Mariposa Commercial and Mining Company, the school's permanent campus opened in 1917.

-During World War II, the U.S. Army constructed the Mariposa Auxiliary Field (1942–1945) to train pilots; post-war, the site was redeveloped as today’s Mariposa-Yosemite Airport.
+During World War II, the U.S. Army constructed the Mariposa Auxiliary Field (1942–1945) to train pilots; post-war, the site was redeveloped as today's Mariposa-Yosemite Airport.

 On July 18, 2017, the town was evacuated due to the rapidly spreading :Detwiler Fire, which threatened Mariposa and its surroundings.

 Demographics

+Mariposa first appeared as a census-designated place in the 1980 United States census.